Chapter 7: Cost of Time

 Figure 7.2: Cost of Time Components

-Like any other project cost, the Cost of Time is a variable that we should consider when optimizing a project’s net benefit.
+The Cost of Time is a cost and/or benefit deviation (relative to a project's baseline scenario) that we should consider when optimizing the project's net benefit.

 The moments when we make decisions or commitments induce time-related costs.
 If we decide before the best moment, we incur the cost of premature decision.
 When we miss the best moment, we incur the cost of delaying the decision.